martindessart/martindessart.github.io/_projects/2_project.md

 ---
 **Keywords** judgment bias, emotional state, nestor notabilis, animal welfare, vocalisations

-From January to June 2020, I worked at the Animal Mind Lab in Christchurch, New Zealand, under the supervision of Alex Taylor and Amalia Bastos.
+From January to June 2020, I had the privilege of working at Animal Mind Lab in Christchurch, New Zealand, under the supervision of Dr Alex Taylor and Dr Amalia Bastos.
+For three month, our work was based at the Kea aviary of the [Willowbank Wildlife Reserve](https://www.willowbank.co.nz/), an amazing place dedicated to conservation effort in New Zealand.
+This experience allowed us to engage in public education and advocate for wildlife conservation.

 **Resume of our project**